 The sex of the cat begins to play a larger role in its size as development progresses.
 Male cats are generally larger than females, so they tend to weigh in closer to the upper end of the estimates than females.

-The exact rate and duration of growth is highly dependent on individual genetics, but on average a healthy kitten will gain around a pound a month for the first 12 months of its life.
+The exact rate and duration of growth are highly dependent on individual genetics, but on average, a healthy kitten will gain around a pound a month for the first 12 months of its life.
 This is just an average; some breeds may reach their full adult size sooner than this, while some can continue growing for several years!

 When fully grown, the average mixed breed cat weighs between eight and ten pounds, measures 15 to 20 inches in length (excluding the tail) and stands around 10 inches tall.

 Many owners wonder about the proper height and length of their kittens as well as ideal weights.
 Unfortunately, guidelines for these aspects of cat size are not generally available.